Felix-Paetsch/stoff/Docs/source/PatternLib/stages.rst

 Pattern Stages
 ==============

-Pattern stages are sequential building blocks used by the :doc:`PatternConstructor <pattern_constructor>` to assamble as sewing pattern.
+Pattern stages are sequential building blocks used by the :doc:`StageProcess <parent>` to assamble as sewing pattern.
-See here for a :doc:`guide <stages_guide>` how they are indended to be used and work together with the :doc:`PatternConstructor <pattern_constructor>`.
+See here for a :doc:`guide <stages_guide>` how they are indended to be used and work together with the :doc:`StageProcess <parent>`.

-**Source File**: ./PatternLib/pattern_stages/baseStage.js
+**Source File**: ./Core/Stages/base_stages/baseStage.js

-.. js:class:: PatternStage
+.. js:class:: BaseStage

-   The PatternStage class defines the base structure for a stage in the pattern constructor.
+   The BaseStage class defines the base structure for a stage in the pattern constructor.
-   Every other PatternStage is expected to inherit from this class.
+   Every other BaseStage is expected to inherit from this class.

    **Constructor**: